qlawmarq/resume/Curriculum vitae_English.md

 #### Development of UI components library to be used in the team

 - October 2020 to Present
-- Development of a library that can be commonly used by all front-end development
+- Developed library that can be commonly used by all front-end development team
 - Application Technologies
     - React.js
     - TypeScript